 Notes

-1 This is a compilation of the Stamp Act 1921 and includes the amendments made by the other written laws referred to in the following table 1a, 5-9.
+1 This reprint is a compilation as at 24 August 2007 of the Stamp Act 1921 and includes the amendments made by the other written laws referred to in the following table 1a, 5-9.
 The table also contains information about any reprint.

 Compilation table